intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

   ```
   kubectl logs <pod_name>
   ```
-  2. The client can send in grpc request to server
+  2. The client can send in grpc request to server.

-   For more details on the OpenVINO™ Model Server Adapter API [here](https://docs.openvino.ai/latest/omz_model_api_ovms_adapter.html) Find the ip address of the system where the OpenVINO™ Model Server has been deployed.
+   For more details on the OpenVINO™ Model Server Adapter API [here](https://docs.openvino.ai/latest/omz_model_api_ovms_adapter.html).
   3. Please run a sample OpenVINO client application as below.

      Open a new terminal to run the client application.
 Change the  'hostname' in the command below before running